 The Grain Store

-Full-bodied Scottish flavours abound in this renowned Old Town eatery.
+Full-bodied Scottish flavours abound in this atmospheric Old Town eatery.

 - Capacity: 45